MrNosferatu/mangadex-library-exporter/README.md

 - `export/manga_library.xml`: MAL XML export
 - `export/manga_library.csv`: CSV export
 - `export/manga_library.json`: JSON export
-- `export/unlisted_by_MAL.csv`: Manga without MAL ID but might still have  AniList ID
+- `export/unlinked_to_MAL.csv`: Manga that are unlinked to MAL but might linked to AniList
-- `export/unlisted_by_MAL_&_AL.csv`: Manga without MAL ID and AniList ID
+- `export/unlinked_to_MAL_&_AL.csv`: Manga that are unlinked to MAL and AniList

 ## Notes
 - Session is only valid for the duration of the script run (not saved to disk).
 - AniList API requests are rate-limited to 30 requests per minute.
 - Technically you can add all manga with AniList ID to your AniList account, but its more time efficient to import the MAL XML format via onsite importer because of the limited rate for AniList API.
+With 30 requests per minute, it can take a long time to add all manga, that's why the script only adds manga that are unlinked to MAL but might be linked to AniList.

 ## License
 MIT